What could be causing your jaw pain?

 Treatment for Jaw Pain

-If you cannot get a satisfactory answer for the source of pain in your jaw, temple regions and/ or neck then speak with our TMJ specialist.
-After successfully treating many people we believe we may have solutions to help reduce the severity and frequency of your pains.
+If you cannot get a satisfactory answer for the source of pain in your jaw, temple regions and/ or neck, then speak with our TMJ specialist.
+After successfully treating many people, we may have solutions to help reduce the severity and frequency of your pain.
 We want to understand why you are experiencing your symptoms.
-Could it be stress which is causing you to grind your teeth.
-Past head or neck trauma including sporting accidents.
-Postural issues which are causing your jaws to work harder.
-There are links with nutritional deficiencies so speaking to our musculoskeletal health nutrition specialist could be worthwhile.
-Cranial Osteopathy is a gentle treatment but yet can produce great results.
-In a recent study, Cranial Osteopathy and Osteopathy was found to be an effective treatment in patients with TMD (Gesslbauer et al 2018).
-If you haven’t tried, it’s definitely worth giving it a try to see whether it will make a difference.
+Could it be stress, osteopathy for neck pain, osteopathy for headaches, or osteopathy and orthodontics, which is causing you to grind your teeth?
+Past head or neck trauma, including sporting accidents.
+Postural issues like Osteopath for knee pain and Cranial Osteopath for back pain, which are causing your jaws to work harder.
+There are links to nutritional deficiencies, so consulting with our musculoskeletal health nutrition specialist could be worthwhile.
+Cranial Manipulation – What Is It & Does It Really Work? is a gentle treatment that can produce great results.
+In a recent study, cranial osteopathy was found to be an effective treatment in patients with TMD (Gesslbauer et al., 2018).
+If you haven’t tried it, it’s definitely worth giving it a try to see whether it makes a difference.

 If you’re ready to see if Osteopathy is the solution to your pain, book a consultation with us.